0

 Shared Stewardship provides the structure to combine funding sources toward the right work in the right place at the right scale based on collaborative input.
 By prioritizing and planning work together, there is an opportunity to take advantage of shared resources and economies of scale to treat more acres with limited funding dollars.
 Existing authorities, programs, and funding streams can be leveraged to strategically direct investments.
 By combining and leveraging resources, staff and funding, we achieve shared goals across boundaries.

 Shared Stewardship aims to engage all forest landowners in Colorado in collaborative forest management.
-Colorado and the U.S. Forest Service will continue to provide technical and funding support to help private landowners sustainably manage their forestlands, and will identify opportunities to enhance this support.
+Colorado State Forest Service and the U.S. Forest Service will continue to provide technical and funding support to help private landowners sustainably manage their forestlands, and will identify opportunities to enhance this support.
 Private landowners will be engaged in landscape-scale forest management efforts to improve forest health across ownership boundaries.

 Private landowners are eligible for a variety of state and federal resources, including: